aykutterzi/Workout-Tracker/Readme.md

-# Geolocation App for Logging Workouts
+# Geolocation App for Logging Runs and Cycling Sessions